sasidharsunny/cloud-build/README.md

-this is my cloud build learning and integrating with GCP
+this is my cloud build learning and integrating with GCP cloud